top of page

 The project is a blend of contemporary and traditional materials and styles, with the aim of that both new and old are both of their times, but respectful of each other.

-Connect inside and outside
+Connecting inside and outside

 We connected the double height space with the garden using to full height pivoting doors.
 These provide a full connection between inside and outside, with the level floor making a seamless transition when open.
 The doors also face east, which allowed us to use planting to the top of the pivot doors as 'shadow puppetry' to the wall behind, their wind blown shapes projecting on the wall behind.